How to Get Into Northwestern: Admissions Data and Strategies

 Northwestern University Early Decision Acceptance Rate

-The university plucked 54.6% of their incoming freshman class from the ED round (Class of 2023 figure).
-In looking at all students admitted, those granted acceptance via ED comprise 29.8% of the total accepted applicants.
-Students applying ED were accepted at a 25% clip, better than three times the regular decision rate of 7%.
+The university plucked approximately 50% of their incoming freshman class from the ED round.
+No official ED stats have been released for the Class of 2025, but the Director of Admissions did state that there were roughly 4,500 applicants and 1,000 students accepted.
+This works out to an estimated ED acceptance rate of 22%.
+For the Class of 2024, those applying ED were accepted at a 25% clip, better than three times the regular decision rate of 7%.
 The conclusion is obvious: Those who are serious about attending Northwestern should definitely consider applying via binding early decision.

 Northwestern University Admissions – SAT, ACT, and Class Rank

-Those enrolled in the Class of 2023 sported middle-50th standardized test scores of 1450-1540 on the SAT and 33-35 on the ACT.
-An astonishing 92% of Class of 2023 members placed in the top decile of their graduating high school class and 98% landed in the top quartile.
+Those enrolled in the Class of 2024 (most recent official stats available), sported average standardized test scores of 1468 on the SAT and 33 on the ACT.
+An astonishing 95% of Class of 2025 members placed in the top decile of their graduating high school class and 99% landed in the top quartile.

-- 13% of those in the Class of 2023 are first-generation college students.
+- 15% of those in the Class of 2025 are first-generation college students up from 13% the previous year.

 Who Actually Gets Into Northwestern University?